D'Arenberg - McLaren Vale The Dead Arm 2017

 Wine Spectator

-"A great Australian wine with an impressive finish."
+“A great Australian wine with an impressive finish”

 Buy your Arenberg wines at the best price in a private sale!

-from €99 on your first order
+Starting at €99 on your first order

 Eye

-Dark ruby red color
+Deep ruby color

 Nose

-Aniseed, black pepper, graphite, and dark berries
+With notes of anise, black pepper, graphite, and dark fruits

 Serve